-The Australian Government is committed to placing more emphasis on the quality of school education and to ensuring students have access to the knowledge and skills they need to succeed.
+The Australian Government is committed to placing more emphasis on the quality of school education and ensuring students have access to the knowledge and skills they need to succeed.

 Agreed Australian Curriculum